Skip to table of contents

 A student may file a complaint of violation of this act with the Vice Provost for Academic Affairs and Faculty Development at (405) 271-2332.
 The Vice Provost for Academic Affairs and Faculty Development will investigate the complaint and report said complaint(s) and disposition to the State Regents annually.

-The use of all tobacco products, including but not limited to cigarettes, cigars, pipes, smokeless tobacco, and electronic cigarettes and vaping devices, is strictly prohibited anywhere on University grounds or campuses.
+The use of all tobacco products, including but not limited to cigarettes, cigars, pipes, smokeless tobacco, and electronic cigarettes and vaping devices, is strictly prohibited anywhere on University property.

 This policy is subject to all applicable laws, regulations, and recognized exceptions contained therein, including without restriction, an exception allowing tobacco use for religious or ceremonial purposes.